Jake Burger Player Props: Marlins vs. Reds

 Jake Burger At The Plate

-- Burger has had an RBI in 29 games this year (31.2%), including 16 multi-RBI outings (17.2%).
+- Burger has an RBI in 29 of 94 games this year, with multiple RBI in 16 of them.
 He has also driven home three or more of his team's runs in eight contests.

-- He has scored in 40 games this year (43.0%), including multiple runs in six games.
+- In 42.6% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (6.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.